 Headaches are one of the most prevalent neurological conditions.
 More than 45 million Americans suffer from some form of migraine, tension or other headache type.
-When headaches occur in association with neck pain or arise from a disorder of the cervical spine, they are sometimes called “cervicogenic”.
 Even though most headache disorders are benign, they can have a very negative effect on quality of life.
 That’s why our headache specialists are dedicated to providing compassionate, comprehensive care to patients with this all too common problem.

 Chronic Headache Screening and Diagnosis

 The Neurological Institute takes a multidisciplinary approach to diagnosing and treating chronic headaches.
-Most patients begin by seeing one of our neurologists who subspecialize in headache disorders, and undergo a comprehensive history and physical assessment.
-Some patients may also undergo diagnostic studies, such as magnetic resonance imaging (MRI).
+Most patients begin by seeing one of our neurologists who subspecialize in headache disorders, with several of our physicians specifically board certified in headache medicine and pain management.
+Patients first undergo a comprehensive history and physical assessment.
+Some may also undergo diagnostic studies, such as magnetic resonance imaging (MRI).

 Chronic Headache Treatment